IgniteUI/igniteui-docfx/en/components/date-time-editor.md

 </igx-input-group>
 ```

-> NOTE: In order for the component to work properly, it is crucial to set `igxTextSelection` after the `igxDateTimeEditor` directive.
+> NOTE: In order for the component to work properly, it is crucial to set `igxTextSelection`]({environment:angularApiUrl}/classes/igxtextselectiondirective.html) after the [`igxDateTimeEditor`]({environment:angularApiUrl}/classes/igxdatetimeeditordirective.html) directive.
 The reason for this is both directives operate on the input `focus` event so text selection should happen after the mask is set.

 ## Styling
 For details check out the [`Input Group styling guide`](input-group.md#styling).